steelvelveteen/rust-playground/README.md

 # Rust Language Playground

-## I really love this language but it's just so ...
+## I really love this language but it's just so ... funky

 ### Branches (Variables and data types basics are not here)